Harvey Weinstein hit with new sex crime charge in New York

 NEW YORK — (AP) — Harvey Weinstein pleaded not guilty Wednesday to a new sex crime charge in New York, as he awaits retrial in his landmark #MeToo case.

-Details of the new allegations were not immediately available.
-He was charged with committing a criminal sex act.
+A new indictment charged the jailed ex-movie mogul with committing a criminal sex act, accusing him of forcing oral sex on a woman at some point between April 29, 2006, and May 6 of that year.

-The jailed ex-movie mogul has long maintained that any sexual activity was consensual.
+Weinstein has long maintained that he never engaged in any sexual activity that wasn't consensual.

 Prosecutors revealed last week that Weinstein had been indicted on additional sex crime charges that weren't part of the case that led to his now-overturned 2020 conviction.
 But the new indictment was sealed until his arraignment.